shayanderson/eco/docs/database.md

     // warn no rows
 }
 ```
-> Pagination settings can be found in the Eco configuration file `app/com/conf/eco.conf.php` under the `database` > `pagination` section
+> Pagination settings can be found in the Eco configuration file `app/com/conf/eco.conf.php` under the `database` > `pagination` section, including styles for pagination controls

 ### Transactions